darksailstudio/refs/README.md

 # Refs

 Unity containers for values and events with change/invoke notifications.
+Events can be invoked from the inspector.

 ## Features

 - Value references (`Ref<T>`, `SharedRef<T>`) with change notifications
 - Event references (`EventRef`, `SharedEventRef`) with invoke notifications
+- Custom property drawers for transparent editing and inspector invoke buttons

 ## Requirements